 Scheduling great party activities is the heart of a successful New Year’s Eve event.
 Consider some of the following ideas.

 - Champagne relay race

 - Name that tune (best songs of the year)

 Dream up your New Year’s Eve party food

-The food you’re serving can make or break your event, especially when you’re hosting a soirée where attendees may be drinking.
-You want to come up with exciting, thematic ideas for your food and beverages, but you need to make sure you’re catering to your audience’s dietary needs and preferences.
-Depending on when your event begins and how big your venue is, you may want to serve small bites or arrange food bars rather than preparing for a full, sit-down dinner.
-If you’re hosting a virtual event, consider what recipe kits or foods you can have delivered to your guests prior to the event.
+The food you’re serving can make or break your event, especially when hosting a soirée where attendees may be drinking.
+You want to come up with exciting, thematic ideas for your food and beverages, but you must keep your audience’s dietary needs and preferences in mind.
+Depending on when your event begins and how big your venue is, you might serve small bites or arrange food bars rather than preparing for a full, sit-down dinner.
+If you’re hosting a virtual event, consider what recipe kits or foods you can have delivered to your guests before the event.

 Exciting ideas for New Year’s Eve party menus

 Tasty menu options are a great way to entice guests and ensure rave reviews for your New Year’s Eve party.
 The following are some fun suggestions for party food.